scijava/roi-model/primitives.rst

 ======== ===== ============
 Operator Value Description
 ======== ===== ============
-∧        0     And
+AND      0     And
-∨        1     Or
+OR       1     Or
-¬        2     Not
+NOT      2     Not
-⊻        3     Exclusive or
+XOR      3     Exclusive or
 ======== ===== ============